Brassicaceaee/project-catwalk/README.md

 # project-catwalk

-Hack Reactor front end capstone.
-We are tasked with updating an old ecommerce front end to modern techonologies.
-As a group we created three main components which were the Overview, Related Products, Ratings & Reviews.
-Utilizing React with React hooks accelerated development time and enriched the e-commerce browsing experience.
+We were tasked with redisgning, from scratch, the products page for an eCommerce company.
+As a group we created an overview component, related product component, questions and answers component and a reviews and ratings component.
+React allowed us to implement the requirements quickly and to keep the code maintainable.
+We were able to use React hooks and context to allow all the components to interface and share the same data.

 ## Product Overview